Epi-Info/Epi-Info-Python-Package/README.md

 ta = TablesAnalysis()
 ta.Run(ivdict, dataset)
 ```
-'dataset' is the list of dictionaries containing the analysis data. 'ivdict' is a dictionary of analysis variables.<br>
+'dataset' is the list of dictionaries containing the analysis data. 'ivdict' is a dictionary of analysis variables.<br><br>
+The result of Run() is this dict:<br>
 ```
 {'Variables': ['Ill * ChefSalad', 'Ill * Workdays'], 'VariableValues': [[[1, 0], [True, False]],